 For the Love of Handwork - A Note from Lisa

-In junior high, I took Home Economics, learning more advanced machine sewing tehcniques than those taught me by my mother (she sewed many of our clothes and, believe it or not, the sails for one of my father's boats!).
-In high school, my Art History class inspired even the jaded teen I had become, as I added color theory and weaving to my repertroire.
+In junior high, I took Home Economics, learning more advanced machine sewing techniques than those taught me by my mother (she sewed many of our clothes and, believe it or not, the sails for one of my father's boats!).
+In high school, my Art History class inspired even the jaded teen I had become, as I added color theory and weaving to my repertoire.

 When I moved to Minneapolis with my husband and daughter, we happily discovered the Waldorf school, where my crafty girl flourished and I discovered parent handwork.
 For many years, I helped organize groups of parents as we made natural fiber dolls and animals, which we sold to raise funds for the school.
 My hand crafting and teaching skills grew and I learned to knit in an evening class at Southwest High School.